Symmetry and symmetry breaking for the fractional Caffarelli-Kohn-Nirenberg inequality: Introduction and statement of the results

-Here $P_\gamma$ is the conformal fractional Laplacian on the cylinder, which is a conformally covariant non-local operator of order $2\gamma$, and $C(\alpha)$ a real constant defined in \eqref{constant}.
+As we have mentioned, we expect that there should exist a Felli-Schneider type curve separating the symmetry and symmetry breaking regions in the fractional setting (see Remark \ref{remark:FS}).
+However, the proof in the local case relies on the explicit knowledge of the spectrum of a Schr\"odinger type operator, which is not available here.

+Let us notice that for equation \eqref{new-equation}, the recent papers \cite{Musina-Nazarov,Musina-Nazarov1} look at non-degeneracy, symmetry and symmetry breaking issues of solutions.
+In particular, they prove symmetry breaking for $\tau$ large enough (which, in our setting, corresponds to $\alpha $ close to $-2\gamma$).\\

+Next, we turn to non-degeneracy issues.
+For the rest of the paper, we will work on the symmetry region, where we know that minimizers are radially symmetric.
+This includes, but it is not restricted to, the value of the parameters $0\leq \alpha < \frac{n-2\gamma}{2}$ and $\alpha\leq \beta <\alpha+\gamma $.

-Let $\bar u$ be a radially symmetric (energy) solution of \eqref{eq-extremal}, and set $\bar v$ as in \eqref{u-v}.
-Thus $\bar v=\bar v(t) $ is an energy solution to of \eqref{EL-v}, that is even in the $t$ variable by Theorem \ref{thm2}.
+Thus let $\bar u$ be a positive radially symmetric (energy) solution of \eqref{eq-extremal}, and set $\bar v$ as in \eqref{u-v}.
+Then $\bar v=\bar v(t) $ is a positive energy solution to of \eqref{EL-v}, that is even in the $t$ variable by Theorem \ref{thm2}.
 Consider the linearized operator given by

 and project it over the radial sector (in the notation of Section \ref{section:preliminaries})